Learn about the benefits of SIP Trunking and its implementation

 Having the right Private Branch Exchange: Cloud PBX can be rented or existing on-premise IP-PBX can be used.

 What kind of equipment is needed for SIP Trunking?

 The equipment necessary for SIP Trunking consists of 3 major components:

 IP or Cloud PBX – the PBX grants communication flow between two or more endpoints over an IP network.
 It switches calls between local lines and VoIP users

 ITSP – it provides connectivity to the Public Switched Telephone Network from an IP network for fixed communications or mobile devices.

 Border element – ensures the connectivity between an organization’s internal IP network, the PSTN, and the external IP-carrier network.
 This component can be a SIP capable firewall, SIP enabling edge device connected to a firewall or a switch.

 The amount of SIP’s bandwidth needed for smooth communication depends on three main factors

-- Determine the number of expected simultaneous calls at any given point of time.
+1. Determine the number of expected simultaneous calls at any given point in time.
 This can vary depending on the company’s organizational structure and calls intensity

-- It is simple to calculate the necessary IP bandwidth.
-Multiply the expected number of concurrent calls by the consumption of bandwidth (given from your SIP provider) per call.
+3. It is simple to calculate the necessary IP bandwidth.
+Multiply the expected number of concurrent calls by the consumption of bandwidth (given by your SIP provider) per call.
 After that add a margin of 10% for technical reasons.